 1963: Barbra Streisand appeared on "The Ed Sullivan Show."

-1963: Rabbi Stanley Rabinowitz of Adas Israel attended the at the ground breaking ceremonies for the Abraham S. Kay Spiritual Life Center, the American University in Washington, D.C.,
+1963: Rabbi Stanley Rabinowitz of Adas Israel attended the ground breaking ceremonies for the Abraham S. Kay Spiritual Life Center, the American University in Washington, D.C.

 1967: In a change of mind and policy, Defense Minister Moshe Dayan told Chief of Staff Yitzchak Rabin that the IDF would take the Golan Heights after all.
 Rabin began moving forces from the Central Command to the North.
 The fighting was tough as the IDF advanced against the well-fortified Syrian positions.
 By nightfall, the IDF seemed to be taking control of the battlefield and there was already talk about advancing on the Syrian capital of Damascus.
 The Israelis were concerned about the fate of the 15,000 Jews living in Syria.
 For years the Syrian government had held them under virtual arrest, denying any of them the right to leave the country.

-1968: In an article entitled “This Piece of Earth,” Chaim Potok reviewed “Light on Israel” by Maurice Samuel, “The Road to Jerusalem: The Origins of the Arab-Israeli Conflict, 1967” by Walter Laqueur, “Under Fire: Israel’s 20 Year Struggle for Survival”, edited by Donald Robinson, “The Resurrection of Israel” by Ann Latour; translated by Maragaret S. Summers and “The Hand of Mordechai” by Margaret Larkin.
+1968: In “This Piece of Earth,” published today Chaim Potok reviewed “Light on Israel” by Maurice Samuel, “The Road to Jerusalem: The Origins of the Arab-Israeli Conflict, 1967” by Walter Laqueur, “Under Fire: Israel’s 20 Year Struggle for Survival”, edited by Donald Robinson, “The Resurrection of Israel” by Ann Latour; translated by Maragaret S. Summers and “The Hand of Mordechai” by Margaret Larkin.

 1975: Malcolm Toon is appointed U.S. Ambassador to Israel.